joesbox/WBO2-Controller/README.md

 ## WBO2 Controller
 An ATTINY1614 and Bosch CJ125 based LSU 4.9 sensor controller.

-*PLEASE NOTE* I have had a couple of reports of a bug where fault is displayed in error.
-I'm working on the firmware to try and resolve this issue.
-Updates to follow.

 Check http://wiki.joeblogs.uk for more information.

 ### License